Saturday, 30 April 2016

 At that point Heather and Ewan went to their much superior seats very near the front of the auditorium while Ally and I set off to our seats in the back row of Level 2 - which actually gave us a perfectly good view.
 Before the concert Heather and I texted each other photos from our locations and Ally, with his fine young eyes, could see them looking round and waving.
 Heather and I, with our slightly less young eyes, couldn't make each other out at all!

 Soon the concert started and I thought it was tremendous.
 ELO played all the old favourites and the audience were singing along.
 Two songs that I hadn't heard for a long time were Wild West Hero and Telephone Line, I was surprised that I still knew all the words and I have been singing ELO songs all week since.
 Rockaria, Don't Bring Me Down, Hold on Tight, Mr Blue Sky - they were all really good.
 Ally said that he enjoyed it too, although he didn't get up to dance like I did.
-It was a great evening and even submitting myself to the horrors of public transport on the way home did not take the shine off it.
+It was a great evening and even submitting myself to the horrors of queueing for the train on the way home did not take the shine off it.

 * Grandma made a speedy recovery I'm glad to say, and is now recuperating back at home.

-Monday 11 April 2016
+Monday, 11 April 2016

 Spring has arrived